-Transfer and development of accessible digital solutions to create better conditions for people to live and work in the area.
+·Transfer and development of accessible digital solutions to create better conditions for people to live and work in the area.
 This includes technology-driven solutions for public service provision, as well as marketing models and solutions facilitating the use of distance-spanning technology to overcome long distance to market.

-In all activities that are approved by the NPA-programme, there should be an integration of the horizontal criteria.
-This means that the activities should strive for a performance with low carbon footprint, with equal opportunities for men and women and inclusion of underrepresented groups, including indigenous peoples and other culturally and linguistically distinct groups originating from the NPA area.
+In all activities that are approved by the NPA programme, there should be an integration of the horizontal criteria.
+This means that the activities should strive for sustainable development, with equal opportunities for men and women, non-discrimination and accessibility and inclusion of underrepresented groups, including indigenous peoples and other culturally and linguistically distinct groups originating from the NPA area.
+Activities should be carried out with respect for fundamental rights.